Kevoulee/landscape/PITCHME.md

 # GET

 * GET offered first tickets on the blockchain in Q4 2016 for an ASR Blockchain Meetup
-* ICO Q4 2017, Raised 10.935 ETH
 * It is predicted that Q4 2018 the GET Protocol will be used to register value flows and ownership of 50 000 tickets for more than 75 events
-* The GET Protocol offers a blockchain based smart ticketing solution that can be used by ticketing companies and event organisers to completely merge the primary and secondary ticketing market, and thus eliminating scalping
-* The protocol gives complete control over the sale and trade between ticket holders from the moment the first ticket is sold until the last ticket is scanned- Every ticket is guaranteed unique, with makes ticket fraud impossible
-* The protocol will offer these features while providing absolute transparency for all actors
-* These features are accomplished by introducing a smart-ticketing protocol built upon the Ethereum blockchain that will facilitate as a back-end backbone to the sale and trade of event tickets by issuing smart tickets to wallet addresses
+* GET introduces a smart-ticketing protocol built upon the Ethereum blockchain that will facilitate as a back-end backbone to the sale and trade of event tickets by issuing smart tickets to wallet addresses
-* The owner of such a smart ticket is free to anonymously sell a ticket but can only do so within the decentralised and issuance price restricting infrastructure/rule -structure of the GET protocol
+* The owner of such a smart ticket is free to anonymously sell a ticket but can only do so within the decentralised and issuance price restricting infrastructure/rule-structure of the GET protocol
 * This ensures that ticket trades are done safely and within a set price margin
 * Over the counter trade or additional off-chain fee surcharges are not possible as trade is anonymous and the tickets QR code non-static
-* The smart tickets QR code is dynamic and will change as a factor over time and owner of the ticket
-* This makes trading/selling the QR code outside of the protocol impossible by default
-* The token, the GET, will act as the main stable value holding asset in the protocol in each event cycle
-* The GET Protocol is composed entirely of smart contracts that allow for the creation and validation of events and tickets
-* The issuance and sale of tickets in primary and secondary ticket markets (which can be controlled by event organisers) and the distribution of ticket sale revenue and market/event fees between the stakeholders are both monitored and executed with the smart contracts
-* GUTS Tickets came to the conclusion that to truly unleash a revolution in the ticketing industry, the technology to developed should be further developed and operated form within a separate foundation so other ticketing companies will be able to make use of the GET protocol.
-Moreover, GUTS Tickets realised that in order to increase the pace and expanse scope, such a foundation would require sufficient resources.
-Hence the choice of conducting an initial coin offering for building and deploying this protocol worldwide was made.

 ---